Governance

 Schools requiring intervention or support

-The SELCAT Board may determine to establish an Interim Executive Committee (IEC) at an academy if there are concerns over standards, leadership or governance.
+The Trust Board may determine to establish an Interim Executive Committee (IEC) at an academy if there are concerns over standards, leadership or governance.
 At the time of establishing the IEC, The Board will explain the reasons for the IEC, and the criteria for it to be removed.
 The remit and Membership of an IEC and the role of the LGC and how the IEC and LGC communicate with each other may vary according to the specific circumstances and challenges facing the academy.
 The Board will confirm the remit, membership and the role of the LGC in the IEC terms of reference which will be given to the LGC at the point the IEC is established.
 This information will also be communicated to the Members as part of the annual performance update from the Board.

 The role of the Chief Executive Officer (CEO)